 Photography is all about creating with light, and light is probably the most important aspect in producing amazing portraits.
 Here we will discuss when and why golden hour is the ideal time to shoot for stunning portrait and wedding photography.

-Generally speaking, the best time of day for outdoor portraits is golden hour, which is about one hour before sunset or one hour after sunrise.
 You can still create beautiful photos at other times though.
 We’ll talk about how to take advantage of the best time of day and also how to work with other times to create your best outdoor portraits.

 What’s In This Guide